Home > Our Facility

 Also, what sets the institute apart from other facilities is the fact that we at one time were utilizing human growth hormone (HGH).
 We used HGH because the evidence is overwhelming that it can contribute to cartilage and tendon repair.
 We no longer use HGH, we are now using Insulin Growth Factor -1 (IGF-1).
 IGF-1 is the active form of HGH and what is actually responsible for many of the regenerative properties of HGH.
 IGF-1 is known as a substance, which directly stimulates cartilage formation and tissue repair.
 The amount of IGF-1 given is small and has little if any other effects on the body.
 Studies have consistently shown that as we age, our production of HGH and therefore IGF-1 diminishes.
 The injection of IGF-1 attempts to make up for this deficiency.
 The IGF-1 injection is typically given with every injection (either PRP or stem cell).
 In addition to the IGF-1 injections we are using a few other injectable cytokines.
 We are not able to use any these cytokines on our athletes including high school, college and the professional levels.
 The leagues would consider this performance enhancement even the dose is only a portion of one day’s dose and actually only works on a molecular level in the micro environment.
 We do not make the rules we follow them!
 Certain medical conditions will cause us to defer the use of IGF-1 and the other cytokines.
 You will need to check with our physicians.
 We feel that we have made a quantum leap in our regenerative practice by utilizing additional growth factors as part of the overall treatment for our patients.
 More can be read about this in our section concerning growth factors which are also called cytokines.

-Another component of our stem cell treatment consists of PRP (Platelet Rich Plasma Injections).
+Another component of our stem cell treatment consists of Platelet Rich Plasma (PRP) injections.
 Stem cells injected into an area by themselves will remain relatively quiescent.
 The stem cells will not function without PRP or some component of it.
 The PRP contributes growth factors and stimulating proteins, which directly affect stem cells.
 There are at least a dozen major growth factors.
 These signaling factors instruct the body to send stem cells to the area of damage and at the same time cause the stem cells to reproduce and begin repair.
 Less severe conditions can be treated with PRP and HGH injections.
 Moderately severe conditions may require PRP, HGH and mesenchymal fat stem cells.
 Finally, the more severe conditions require PRP, HGH, mesenchymal fat stem cells and bone marrow stem cells.
 Typically, this would represent a significant arthritis of a joint.
 The bottom line is that with every treatment we perform we are in some way utilizing PRP and HGH (if not contra-indicated) injections.
-More can be read about this in the section on PRP (Platelet Rich Plasma Therapy).

 Another major difference of our facility is the use of certain supplements.
 These supplements can significantly increase stem cell production in the body.
 This is done in a safe and efficient manner with over the counter supplements.
 This is based on research performed at medical schools by world famous stem cell scientists (one of these facilities is the University Of South Florida School Of Medicine).
 These supplements have essentially no side effects and can actually surpass medications which cost thousands of dollars and have some serious side effects.
 If anyone thinks supplements are not important this is a foolish notion.
 We take care of many professional athletes and it is not unusual for them to take between 50 and 100 supplement pills a day.
 We have noticed that when we harvest stem cells from patients who have been on our supplement regimen their yields are much higher even after a few weeks.
 More information about supplements can be found in our supplement section.